 My experience with the Kraken support is pretty positive.
 I had an issue with a bank transfer (wrong reference) and the support was very helpful and solved the issue within 3 days.

 The process of buying / selling on Bitcoin.de is different than on other exchanges.
 After selecting an offer, you directly send a wire transfer to the seller.
 The downside is that real time trading is not possible.
-However, you can sometimes find very good deals.6 months ago
+However, you can sometimes find very good deals.3 years ago